shaudi/MLBias/Learn/Readme.md

 ## Reading

-In this section, you can find a number of resources about AI Ethcis useful for users across a wide range of skills and levels of knowledge.
+In this section, you will find diverse resources about AI Ethcis useful for users across a wide range of skills and levels of knowledge.
 These resources include

 * Overview reading for those new to AI/ML
 * Intermediate overview reading for those with a bit more experience